 One of the most important things is to learn how to drive in sand.
 Air down the tires and pack the gear needed to get yourself out if you get stuck.

 Another crucial tip is to never get too low on fuel.
-The gas stations in smaller towns sometimes run out of fuel for days and there are several long stretches without any gas stations at all, like the section between El Rosario and just north of Guerrero Negro.
-If you plan on exploring off road, bring an extra gas container (just make sure it’s empty when you cross into Mexico).
+The gas stations in smaller towns sometimes run out of fuel for days, and there are several long stretches without any gas stations at all, like the section between El Rosario and just north of Guerrero Negro.
+If you plan on exploring off-road, bring an extra gas container (just make sure it’s empty when you cross into Mexico).

 It is extremely common to see cars stuck in the sand in Baja, but people here are friendly and happy to help each other during emergencies.